 Limit alcohol and caffeine intake.

 Drink enough liquids – breastfeeding women can require up to 13 cups a day.
 Try to drink mostly filtered water, sip on bone broth and tea, consume soups, smoothies and other healing drinks like golden milk to help you reach this goal.
-Mother Nutrient offers an amazing golden milk powder with grass-fed collagen especially designed for postpartum mothers.
+Our Golden Collagen is an amazing golden milk powder with grass-fed collagen especially designed for postpartum mothers.
 It contains a highly absorbable form of turmeric (anti-inflammatory), fenugreek to aid in milk production, superfood moringa, cinnamon bark for better blood sugar regulation and a few other healing herbs.
-Check it out here.

-Try Ashwagandha, an adaptogen herb – Research has shown that adaptogen herbs can help improve thyroid function (4), support adrenal function (5), stabilize blood sugar levels (6), and reduce depression and anxiety.
-It can also help boost your milk supply (7).
-Read about the Organic Ashwagandha extract that we offer!
+Try Ashwagandha, an adaptogen herb – Research has shown that adaptogen herbs can help improve thyroid function, support adrenal function, stabilize blood sugar levels, and reduce depression and anxiety

 Reduce stress through regular exercise, more sleep, meditation or mindfulness exercises, skin-to-skin contact with your baby, and reaching out for help and support from friends and family.

-Taking a postnatal multivitamin complex with DHA is a good way to ensure you are providing your body with the nutrients it needs to support healthy hormone production.
-We designed a postnatal supplement with both DHA and EPA, and high doses of nutrients for improved healing.
+Taking a postnatal multivitamin is a good way to ensure you are providing your body with the nutrients it needs to support healthy hormone production.
+Our Prenatal, Postnatal & Nursing Formula provides high doses of nutrients for improved healing in easily absorbable forms.

 Mother Nutrient knows that it’s challenging to take care of yourself when you are already taking care of a baby (or more children), so our goal is to help restore physical, emotional, and mental well-being through holistic nutrition.